learn-co-curriculum/phase-3-active-record-querying-methods-lab/README.md

 ### Migration

 * Create a file in the `db/migrate` folder called `001_create_shows.rb`.
-In this file, write the migration code to create a song table.
-The table should have name, network, day, network and rating columns.
+In this file, write the migration code to create a shows table.
+The table should have name, network, day, and rating columns.
 Name, network and day have a datatype of string and rating has a datatype of integer.
-* Create a file, `song.rb`, in `app/models`.
-In this file you will define a `Song` class that inherits from Active Record Base.
+* Create a file, `show.rb`, in `app/models`.
+In this file you will define a `Show` class that inherits from Active Record Base.
-* Now we need to create a second migration to add another column to our songs table.
+* Now we need to create a second migration to add another column to our shows table.
 In the `db/migrate` folder, create another file, `002_add_season_to_shows.rb` and write a migration to add a column, season, to the shows table.
 The datatype of this column is string.

 ### Methods